Some lawyers feel that legal practice will always require paper, we're here to tell you that it doesn't.

 It is no secret that with hard copy documentation, comes an increase in costs.
 Not only in the most literal sense in that money is required to purchase the paper and all the other machinery required, but it also has a time and productivity cost.
 Lawyers want to be able to work in remote locations and still take advantage of digital time saving.
 One of the biggest frustrations with handling paperwork which is made a lot easier in automated systems is keeping track of revisions to documents and knowing which is the latest version.
 There is also a growing environmental concern within the industry being expressed about the waste of paper.

-In order to set up a minimal paper office, you will need a few things.
+In order to set up a paperless office strategy in order to achieve a minimal paper office, you will need a few things.
 You can start slowly, gradually replacing paper storage.

 - A heavy duty paper scanner.